Why You Probably Shouldn’t Buy Your Milk from Costco

 It could save you from unnecessary frustration later.

 Let’s get one thing straight: Costco is a fantastic establishment.
 It’s a one-stop-shop for everything on your list—and everything you didn’t know should be on your list, like vacation packages and gym memberships.
 But there’s one product you may want to keep out of your Costco cart: milk.
+As you’re making your list, check out these 6 other things you should never buy at Costco.

 “Those square milk jugs are horrible,” Seattle-based blogger Rachel Teodoro told MONEY.
 “I’m a grown woman who has a college degree and I cannot pour the milk without spilling it.”